cfarkas/annotate_my_genomes/README.md

 ```

 - {gene_name}.cons files contain common sequences within transcripts and could suitable for PCR primer picking in conserved regions.
 Users can go to https://www.ncbi.nlm.nih.gov/tools/primer-blast/ , paste this sequences and pick appropiate primers, specifying the genome to discard off-targets.
 Aditionally, users can compare a precomputed primer list for each gene here: https://gecftools.epfl.ch/getprime

+### More Scenarios?

+To see more examples, please visit and clone https://github.com/cfarkas/annotate_my_genomes_examples.git